XcessivePupil/Sickle-Cell-Disease/README.md

 # Sickle-Cell-Disease

-A basic python program that imitates the effects of Sickle Cell Disease on DNA before grouping the DNA structures to corresponding amino acids.
+A basic Python program that imitates the effects of Sickle Cell Disease on DNA before grouping the DNA structures to corresponding amino acids.

 In bioinformatics, sequence alignment is a way of arranging the sequences of DNA, RNA